parasaurolophus/go/automation/trigger/README.md

         // lack the features which would make that straightforward to implement.
         Noon = Trigger("noon")

-        // E.g. turn on exterior lighting, open west-facing window coverings.
+        // E.g. turn on interior and exterior lighting, open west-facing window
+        // coverings.
         Sunset = Trigger("sunset")

+        // E.g. close all window coverings
+        Evening = Trigger("evening")

-        // E.g. close all window coverings, set interior lights to night mode.
-This
+        // E.g. set interior lights to night mode.
+This value is controlled by a
-        // value is controlled by a parameter passed to the NewTimer function.
+        // parameter passed to the NewTimer function.
         Bedtime = Trigger("bedtime")

         // E.g. turn off exterior lighting.